miaochengshi/miaochengshi.github.io/_pages/about.md

 In early 2020, we were greatly affected by the pandemic.
 Many schools were unable to open and started online classes.
 Some schools started using DingTalk for online teaching.
 However, it was a big challenge for local teachers to use DingTalk to teach online because many of them were not familiar with this software, at that time, there were no in-depth official tutorials.
 Therefore, I came up with the idea to make tutorials videos on how to use DingTalk for online teaching and online examinations.
 After two sessions, I got a lot of positive feedback from teachers.
 Finally, I made ten tutorial videos on how to use DingTalk.
 After this series was finished, I started making some tutorials on Python programming and writing articles on English listening and English reading.

 This official account has become part of my life.
 On the one hand, this public number can more or less bring some help to others , on the other hand, it also constantly inspires me not to stop learning.
-Now, my official account mainly contains the following important iisections:
+Now, my official account mainly contains the following important sections:

 - **Python Tuitions**